 Studying online brings with it a community where peer support takes many forms.
 Study buddies, success coaches and online peer-assisted study sessions allow you to connect with an experienced student on Facebook or Skype.
 Online library facilities stay open late and you can access resources and programs that are relevant to your online study at anytime.

-If you’re still not convinced about how socially connected you can be as an online student, take the advice of Jessica Bell, who studied a Bachelor of Psychological Science at Deakin’s Cloud Campus: ‘There’s so much support for online students and if you make the effort to join in groups, you may not feel isolated at all.’
+If you’re still not convinced about how socially connected you can be as an online student, take the advice of Jessica Bell, who studied a Bachelor of Psychological Science online at Deakin: ‘There’s so much support for online students and if you make the effort to join in groups, you may not feel isolated at all.’

 Think online study could be for you?
-Find out more about Deakin’s Cloud Campus.
+Find out more about studying online Deakin.